 Of course, anyone who owns a computer knows that software must be frequently updated.
 An owner of a self-driving car who failed to maintain the car promptly could still be liable under a negligence standard.

 Until self-driving cars are widely available, our greatest threat on the road will still be inattentive human drivers.
-If one of them causes an accident, injuring you, take advantage of a free consultation with Rubin & Licatesi, P.C.
-To schedule an appointment, call us at 516-227-2662 or contact our Brooklyn office online.
+If one of them causes an accident, injuring you, take advantage of a free consultation with Licatesi Law Group, LLP To schedule an appointment, call us at 516-227-2662 or contact our Brooklyn office online.